 This insect works on the berries, beginning about a month before maturity.
 Clusters of berries are webbed together by the young worms, and these clusters are rendered worthless.
 This pest has been increasing in importance in Michigan for several years.
-The best control has been obtained by spraying with 3 pounds of Black Leaf 155 and 2 quarts of summer oil in 100 gallons of water.
-The first application should be just before the berries touch in the clusters.
-A second application may be necessary 10 days later if the infestation is heavy.
-A thorough job of spraying the bushes from both sides is necessary for control.
+The best control is obtained by dusting with a 1-percent rotenone dust, at the rate of 30 pounds per acre.
+The first application should be made just before the berries touch in the clusters, and the second 10 days later.
+A thorough job of dusting is necessary for control.)